 Who is invited to the rehearsal dinner?

-There are really no rules involved in staging a pre-wedding night meal.
-But guests to the rehearsal dinner should be guests to the wedding itself.
+Guests to the rehearsal dinner should be guests to the wedding itself.
 Generally people go simple and only include the immediate families, and you could include the wedding party and their partners, especially if they’ve been helping with the wedding set up and will be staying with you overnight.

 Just because guests are invited to the rehearsal dinner, doesn’t mean they’re expected at the actual ceremony rehearsal.
 That’s generally strictly wedding party only.
 Keep the ceremony rehearsal to the essential players only, as it is chaotic enough without well-intentioned (or just plain painful) guests butting in with their wisecracks or opinions.